State of Tennessee Real Estate Asset Management Safety Plan

 The presentation will begin with a segment on workplace intrusion presented by Captain Mark Proctor, Commander of the State of Tennessee Executive Protective Services for the Governor; which will follow with James (Jim) Milliken, the Assistant Director of Nursing with the Tennessee Department of Health Clinical Services and Disease Management will present on medical distress; the seminar will conclude with Jimmy Sanders with the Fire Prevention Division-Codes Enforcement Section and he will speak on the most frequently ask questions in regards to fire exit and egress for high rise buildings.
 Shuttle Services provided by Motor Vehicle Management.

-Please select the link below to see our emergency drill highlights.
+Please select the link below:

-Brooks Cromwell, Director
+- Brooks Cromwell, Library and Archives Director

 Surviving the Storm Seminar with Lisa Spencer, Chief Meteorologist for WSMV Channel 4 News